Squiblydoo/IconoParser/README.md

 # IconoParser
-A GUI parser for converting the text from the game Iconoclasts into a human readable format and back again.
+A GUI parser or CLI parser for converting the text from the game Iconoclasts into a human readable format and back again.

 # How to use
+## Method one: GUI
 Download built program from releases page.
 Run the program.
 Go to the game's directory (on Windows this is probably "C:\Program Files (x86)\Steam\steamapps\common\Iconoclasts\data\")
 Drag-and-Drop a "dia" file from the directory into the main part of the window.
 Please note, only the file named "dia" is fully supported.
 I plan to add support for the other language files at a later time.*